geerlingguy/drupal-pi/README.md

 Once you have your Raspberry Pi and a good microSD card (the fastest/best one you can get!), you will need to do a few things to set up the Raspberry Pi and get it ready to run the Drupal installation playbook.
 These directions assume you're working directly on your Raspberry Pi with a keyboard and monitor attached—other installation methods are later in the README.

   1. Download the latest 'Raspbian' image from the [Raspberry Pi Downloads page](https://www.raspberrypi.org/downloads/)†.
-  2. Follow the [image installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to transfer the image to your microSD card.
+  2. Follow the [image installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to transfer the image to your microSD card:
+    1. Unmount the microSD card: `diskutil unmountDisk /dev/disk2`
+    2. Write the image to the microSD card: `pv yyyy-mm-dd-raspbian-jessie-lite.img | sudo dd of=/dev/disk2 bs=1m`
   3. Once Raspbian is loaded on the card, insert the card in your Pi, and plug in your Pi to boot it up.
   4. Boot up the Raspberry Pi.
 Once booted, open the "Raspberry Pi Configuration" tool in Menu > Preferences.
     1. Click the 'Expand Filesystem' option in the System tab.